Armenian Figure Skating Championships

 The Armenian Figure Skating Championships are an annual figure skating competition organized by the Figure Skating Federation of Armenia to crown the national champions of Armenia.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although every discipline may not necessarily be held every year due to a lack of participants.